Vaadin Flow Project Setup

 This imports the project based on the

 pom.xml file.
 IntelliJ then imports the project and downloads all necessary dependencies.
-This can take several minutes, depending on your internet connection speed.
+It can take several minutes, depending on the internet connection speed.

 When the import is complete, your project structure should look as seen in the screenshot here: